11/19/25 | Amended Complaint Filed

 Zillow Listing

-Hagens Berman has filed a class-action lawsuit representing homebuyers who scheduled a tour or contacted an agent through buttons on Zillow’s property listing pages, and who were represented by a Zillow-affiliated agent in the purchase of a home.
-Homebuyers may have been tricked into paying more.
-The lawsuit accuses Zillow of unjust enrichment and breaking state consumer-protection law and the Real Estate Settlement Procedures Act.
+Hagens Berman filed a class-action lawsuit representing homebuyers who scheduled a tour or contacted an agent through buttons on Zillow’s property listing pages, and who were represented by a Zillow-affiliated agent in the purchase of a home.
+Some affected homebuyers also used Zillow Home Loans to finance their purchase.
+Attorneys believe Zillow may have violated homebuyers’ rights and led to higher homebuying costs.
+The lawsuit accuses Zillow and other real estate companies of violating the Racketeer Influenced and Corrupt Organizations (RICO) Act and the Real Estate Settlement Procedures (RESPA) Act and breaking state consumer-protection law through “deceptive” policies and procedures that actively seek to subvert their clients’ interests.

 HOW DO I KNOW IF I’M AFFECTED?